Fire and rescue services

 Full travel advice: Local contacts

 If you decide to stay in Belarus, review your personal security plans.
-Avoid public demonstrations.
-Potential harassment targeted specifically at foreigners is possible.
-You’re responsible for your own safety and that of your family.
-See our general advice ‘Threat of conflict’
+Expect restrictions on financial transactions and be aware you may be affected by shortages of essential products and services.
+You're responsible for your safety and that of your family.

-Do not travel to areas near borders with Latvia, Lithuania and Poland due to ongoing civil unrest.
+Due to restrictions on movement and the volatile security environment, do not travel near borders with Latvia, Lithuania and Poland.
 Armed violence is possible at any time.

-Large demonstrations and localised street disturbances occur in Minsk and other cities in Belarus.
+Large and local street demonstrations have occurred in Minsk and other cities in Belarus.

 Avoid protests and follow the instructions of authorities.

-Local authorities have little tolerance for opposition.
+Local authorities won't tolerate any opposition.
 They often make many arrests.

 To protect yourself during periods of unrest: